NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 > **Hyperbolic Tangent Function**
 \\[ tanh(x) = \frac{e^{x} - e^{-x}}{e^{x} + e^{-x}} \\]

-These three fucntions are the most popular activations used in Neural Networks, but any function can be used as an activation function.
+These three functions are the most popular activations used in Neural Networks, but any function can be used as an activation function.
 There are some desirable properties we generally want in an activation -

 *   Non-Linear functions
 *   Differentiable functions